 Bill to Protect Legal Non-Citizens from going Hungry and Homeless is Vetoed

-SACRAMENTO – Earlier this year, Assemblymember Bill Quirk (D-Hayward) partnered with Alameda County and Western Center on Law and Poverty to introduce a bill, AB 2111, that streamlines and aligns the CalFresh and CalWORKs programs in order to assist sponsored noncitizen individuals and families from the risk of hunger and homelessness.
-Governor Brown vetoed this bill earlier today.
+SACRAMENTO – Earlier this year, Assemblymember Bill Quirk (D-Hayward) partnered with Alameda County and Western Center on Law and Poverty to introduce a bill to streamline and align the CalFresh and CalWORKs programs in order to assist sponsored noncitizen individuals and families from the risk of hunger and homelessness.

 “Most legal immigrants in the United States are eligible for CalWORKs and CalFresh, provided they meet financial and categorical eligibility requirements,” explained Assemblymember Quirk.
 “However, there are different renewable restrictions for reasons that make no logical sense.”